For more ELYSIUM’S PASSAGE Blog Posts, go to

 A person starts to live when he can live outside himself

-I remained in bed for some time the next morning still thinking about my inward identity, and who I was.
+For some time, the following morning, I remained in bed, still thinking about my inward identity and who I was.
 It weighed upon me that after studying philosophy all these years, it hadn’t occurred to me to seriously ask that question before.
 How could I not have come up at least with one plausible answer to such a simple question?
-As Mo suggested, it was a simple question, but not a simple answer.
+As Mo suggested, it was a simple question but not a simple answer.

 After I got up and went down the stairs, I was disappointed to find that my friends weren’t there, causing me to wonder where they were staying if not here.
 After I brewed a pot of coffee, I decided to take a short hike along the ridge to survey the westerly horizon where the storm clouds had swept in from the South Pacific.